JBShady/COD5-Remastered/README.md

 * Ray Gun is obtainable from the first Mystery Box location on all maps without having to first get a Teddy Bear
 * All weapons are now always available in the Mystery Box excluding equipment, frag grenades, and starting pistols
 * All maps have the same glow effect when the box is opened
+* All maps use the same hintstring functionality for when to show/hide it
+* Reduced Mystery Box cooldown from 3 seconds to 2 seconds
 * Added "no purchase" sound effect when player does not have enough points
 * Fixed Mystery Box playing the debris sound for other players after every use once moving locations
 * Fixed Mystery Box playing the lid close sound when floating away during a Teddy Bear even though the lid never closes